jbilander/SF500/README.md

 ***

-Using some kapton tape can help to hold the chip in place while tacking it down to get everything to align properly.
+Using some kapton tape can help to hold the chip in place while tacking it down to get everything aligned properly.
 For the ROM-chip I pre-tin the pads and then use hot air rework station to solder it in place.

 ***